probmods/probmods2/chapters/inference-algorithms.md

 ~~~~

 Here we have explicitly described a linear dependence of the mean of `illumination` on `reflectance`.
 Can you think of ways to adjust the guide functions to even better capture the true posterior?

+By definition a parametric function can be described by some finite number of parameters.
+For instance, a Gaussian is fully described by two numbers: its mean and standard deviation.
+By approximating a complex posterior distribution within a parametric family, we can often achieve reasonable results much more quickly than Monte Carlo methods.
+Unlike Monte Carlo methods, however, if the true posterior is badly fit by the family we will never get good results!

 <!--
 ## Amortized variational families